 Virginitiphobia is a mental condition characterized by an extremely irrational fear of rape.
 Fearing rape is a rational stance to take for obvious reasons.
 However, someone suffering from full blown virginitiphobia may become so anxious at the mere thought of rape that they may hyperventilate or experience panic attacks when thinking of it.
-This phobia should not get confused with post-traumatic stress disorder (PTSD) as someone who is a rape survivor will likely experience symptoms of PTSD, as opposed to experiencing virginitiphobia.

 Someone with this phobia may be so irrationally fearful of rape that it may be very difficult for them to be around large groups of people or to even leave the house as they may fear getting raped.
 Unless you live in an area where rape is very common, such as in the Congo, then being extremely fearful of getting raped on a daily basis is likely to be irrational.